JackDilger/spins-and-needles-ms4/testing.md

 ### Resolved Bugs

 - All my initial deployment attempts to Heroku failed- After extensive checks I found the issue to be with the naming of my Procfile.
 Updating the name from 'procfile' to 'Procfile' resolved this issue and allowed me to successfully deploy.
 - Once my site had been deployed to Heroku the live link was not displaying any of the content or styling.
-After extensive checks I found the issue to be with the naming of requirements.txt file.
-There was a double dot which needing removing.
+After extensive checks I found the issue to be with the naming of the requirements.txt file.
+There was a double dot which needed removing.
 Once the file name was correct the issue was resolved.

 ### Known Bugs